LHarveyDev/the-kitchen-cupboard/README.md

 ![Am I Responsive](/documentation/amiresponsive.jpg)
 ### Code Validation
 - **HTML**
 The W3 [HTML5](https://validator.w3.org/) validation tool was used.
-I validated by URI
+I validated by URI, no errors were found.
 ![HTML Validator](/documentation/html_validation.jpg)
 - **CSS**
 The W3 [CSS](https://jigsaw.w3.org/css-validator/) validation tool was used.
 I validated by URI.
 The errors encountered were all related to the Materialize framework that I used and not my custom CSS.
 ![CSS Validator](/documentation/css_validation.jpg)
 - **JS**
 The [jshint](https://www.jshint.com/) validation tool was used.
-There were errors relating to the use of $ but this was necessary for jQuery Materialize initialisation so can be dismissed.
+There were errors relating to the use of $ and M but this was necessary for jQuery Materialize initialisation so can be dismissed.
 No other syntax errors were identified.

 - **PYTHON**
 The [CI Python Linter](https://pep8ci.herokuapp.com/) validation tool was used.
-No error were found.
+No errors were found.
 ![Python Validator](/documentation/python_validation.jpg)

 ### Manual Testing user stories